-Missoni, who was exculpated from hospital last week after being dealt for heart problems, constituted the company with his wife Rosita, whom he met while contending in the 1948 London Olympics, where he ran the 400 meters hurdles.
+Missoni, who was exculpated from the hospital last week after being dealt with heart problems, constituted the company with his wife Rosita, whom he met while contending in the 1948 London Olympics, where he ran the 400 meters hurdles.

 Their designs caught the attention of a fashion world that was turning away from high fashion towards “ready-to-wear” styles and they made high-profile quislings in 1965 with designer Emmanuelle Kahn.